scmacoll/clean-snippets/README.md

 ## Usage

-Upon loading, the web app is ready for use.
+Upon loading, the app is ready for use.
 Paste your code snippet into the designated area and select the elements to remove.
 After setting up, click "Clean" to get the final, cleaned-up code.
 The character counter informs users about the size of their snippets.

 To copy the code, click the "Copy" button.
 If you want to clean a new snippet, click "Clear" to empty the text areas and start fresh.

 ## Contributing

-We encourage developers to [contribute](CONTRIBUTING.md) to Clean Snippets.
-Whether it's a bug report, new feature, or suggestion for improvement, we welcome new ideas.
+I encourage developers to [contribute](CONTRIBUTING.md) to Clean Snippets.
+Whether it's a bug report, new feature, or suggestion for improvement, I welcome new ideas.
 Please fork the repository and use a feature branch before sending a pull request.

+Code for the web app is all within the first parent directory whilst code for the Mac App is inside the macApp/ folder.

 ## Feedback